transcom/mymove/docs/adr/0066-use-custom-nullable-types-for-patch-requests.md

 * `+` PUT requests are a widely understood and known method of making updates
 * `+` Does not require custom code to implement
 * `-` Requires the API user to return all object data when updating a single field
+* `-` Will require adding additional support for another endpoint for a given resource (new handler, service, changes to yaml, FE calls/payloads, ect.)

 ## Additional Context